zigius/docs/content/quickstart/gcp/create-project.md

 pulumi.export('bucket_name',  bucket.url)
 ```

-This Pulumi program creates a storage bucket and exports the DNS name of the bucket.
+This Pulumi program creates a storage bucket and exports the bucket URL.

 {{% lang python %}}
 Finally, for Python, run the following commands to create a virtual environment, activate it, and install dependencies: